Theyyam

-In Kerala, Theyyam is performed predominantly in the North Malabar region (consisting of present-day Kasargod, Kannur Districts, Mananthavady Taluk of Wayanad and Vadakara and Koyilandy Taluks of Kozhikode).
-A similar custom is followed in the Tulunadu region of neighbouring Karnataka known as Bhuta Kola.
+Theyyam consists of traditions, rituals and customs associated with temples and sacred groves of Malabar.
+The people of the region consider Theyyam itself as a channel to a god and they thus seek blessings from Theyyam.
+In Kerala, Theyyam is performed predominantly in the North Malabar region (consisting of present-day Kasargod, Kannur districts, Mananthavady Taluk Of Wayanad And Vadakara And Koyilandy taluks of Kozhikode).
+A similar custom known as Bhuta Kola is followed in the Tulunadu area of the neighbouring Karnataka.